verhovsky/books-futures-explained/src/2_trait_objects.md

 **Example `&dyn SomeTrait`:**

 This is the type of fat pointer we'll concern ourselves about going forward.
-`&dyn SomeTrait` is a reference to a trait, or what Rust calls _trait objects_.
+`&dyn SomeTrait` is a reference to a trait, or what Rust calls a _trait object_.

 The layout for a pointer to a _trait object_ looks like this:

 - The first 8 bytes points to the `data` for the trait object
 - The second 8 bytes points to the `vtable` for the trait object

 The reason for this is to allow us to refer to an object we know nothing about except that it implements the methods defined by our trait.
-To allow accomplish this we use _dynamic dispatch_.
+To accomplish this we use _dynamic dispatch_.

 Let's explain this in code instead of words by implementing our own trait object from these parts: